awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-quick-start-publishing.md

 Authorization: AWS4-HMAC-SHA256 Credential=access_key_id/YYYYMMDD/region/apigateway/aws4_request, SignedHeaders=content-length;content-type;host;x-amz-date, Signature=sigv4_secret
 ```

-To use the API Gateway console to export and download the published documentation of an API, follow the instructions in [Export REST API Using the API Gateway Console](api-gateway-export-api.md#api-gateway-export-api-from-console)\.
+To use the API Gateway console to export and download the published documentation of an API, follow the instructions in [Export REST API using the API Gateway console](api-gateway-export-api.md#api-gateway-export-api-from-console)\.